 Kevin also wanted to learn how long it would stay fresh.
 Eric explained it includes a shot of nitrogen gas.
 It will last for almost 3 to 4 days if you properly use the product.

 Mark Cuban inquired about Eric’s level of investment in the project, expressing his admiration for Eric’s dedication.
-Eric replied he made $65,000 of personal investment.
+Eric replied that he made a $65,000 personal investment.

 Kevin asked about the retail price of the product.
-Eric revealed he retailed it for $22 and cost $6.50 to make it.
+Eric revealed he retailed it for $22, and it cost $6.50 to make it.

-Kevin O’Leary suggested Eric licensing the product to a bigger business instead of selling it directly to consumers.
+Kevin O’Leary suggested Eric license the product to a bigger business instead of selling it directly to consumers.

 Lori Greiner offered $500,000 in exchange for 100% shares because she thought the product had the potential to be sold directly to customers.